 In 1983 Sophie worked with a colleague called Steve Furber to design a microprocessor called the ARM.
 Microprocessors are tiny computer chips that contain a circuit with lot of tiny components - without them, computers wouldn't work.

-ARM microprocessors are now used in thousands of electronic products.
-You'll find one in TVs, mobile phones and iPads as well as many other electronic items.
+ARM microprocessors are small and use very little power.
+They were revolutionary at the time and are now used in thousands of electronic products.
+You'll find one in your TV, your mobile phone and in your iPad.
 There are more than 4 ARM microprocessors for every person on earth.
 Without them, we wouldn't have smart phones or iPads at all.

+Sophie still works in the computing industry and has been awarded a CBE for services to computing and has been elected as a Fellow of the Royal Society.
 Many people will be taking part in digital pride activities through their phone or tablet device, something that wouldn't be possible if it weren't for Sophie Wilson's important contribution.

 Audrey Tang was born in Taiwan in 1981 and is Taiwan's Digital Minister.
 When she was 16, Audrey set up an IT business and went on to establish several companies.
-She has worked to make free software across the world and has also worked to create new programming languages.
+She went on to be an adviser for companies such as Apple, and has also been involved in developing and implementing new programming languages, such as Perl.
+Audrey has worked to make free software available across the world.

-Audrey is trans.
+Audrey is transgender.
 In 2016, she became the first transgender government official when she was made Taiwan's Digital Minister.
-She is committed to giving everyone a say in government policy.
+She is committed to working in a transparent way and giving everyone a say in government policy.